RED-DAWN-AI/iDNS-Intelligent-Adaptive-Policy-for-Navier-Stokes/README.md

 # iDNS — Intelligent Adaptive Policy Solver for Navier–Stokes

+Abstract
+We introduce iDNS, a deterministic spectral-temporal algorithmic solver that stabilizes direct numerical simulation of incompressible Navier–Stokes by lifting the Fourier–Galerkin weak solution to a uniformly sampled computational manifold.
+Instead of advancing the flow on physical time t, the method evolves the solution curve in a latent parameter τ through a diffeomorphic map t = φ(τ), with φ'(τ) set by a sigmoid policy that concentrates sampling where geometric curvature is high.
+An intelligent adaptive policy
+∂τU(τ) = (1/φ'(τ)) N(U(τ))
+produces dual-scaling control: the simulation timestep expands as Δt = φ'Δτ while the integration step contracts as ΔU ∝ (1/φ')NΔτ.
+Large φ' increases sampling rate along the trajectory without modifying the physics, enabling conservation-preserving integration on coarse grids (Δx ≫ η).
+Benchmarks confirm effectiveness: Kolmogorov flow computed stably from Re = 2×10⁴ to 10⁸ with correct dissipation scaling (0.07% error) and exponential spectral decay; Taylor–Green vortex at Re = 10⁵ integrated through the full cascade with bounded Beale–Kato–Majda integral (BKM = 37.1) and 33.7× speedup.
+Although nominal grids (512² Kolmogorov, 128³ Taylor–Green) appear under-resolved, temporal lifting introduces a resolution multiplier: Nτ ≈ 33 pullback samples yield effective resolutions of 512√33 ≈ 2,941² and 128 × 33^(1/3) ≈ 411³, spectral super-resolution without artificial dissipation.
+Unlike heuristic timestep controllers, ours monitors the Beale–Kato–Majda functional in real-time, concentrating samples where the solution curve bends hardest.
+Sampling density scales with local stiffness, not Reynolds number.

 This repository contains the minimal research reference implementation for the iDNS (Intelligent Direct Numerical Simulation) framework, along with the benchmark CSV files used in the validation of 2D Kolmogorov and 3D Taylor–Green test cases.